 - Once accepted by the reviewers for publication, the manuscripts will undergo an additional review by the editors.
 Once this is done, the manuscripts will be sent to the copy editors so they can adapt them in structure and form to the journal guidelines, make them more visible in the indexing systems, and make sure that their strengths are highlighted, and they meet the highest standards of the wider linguistic and academic community.
 In this process, copy editors will be able to make changes that refine the clarity and conciseness of ideas, unify terms and formats, and improve style.

-- After authors receive their manuscripts with the suggested changes, they are expected to accept the recommendations and expand or clarify the information requested in the clearest and most expeditious manner.
-Authors who do not agree with the changes will have the opportunity to discuss these with the journal Editor.
-In any case, they are expected to return the manuscript within a maximum period of two weeks.
-However, any modifications will be subject to a new revision by the copy editors so that an acceptable version of the manuscript is achieved.
+- Authors who do not agree with the changes suggested by the Journal Editor and the copyeditor will have the opportunity to discuss these with the former and return the manuscript within a maximum of two weeks.
 If the corrections are not received in the indicated time, the manuscript may be published in a later issue, other than the one previously agreed upon.

 The writing style of manuscripts submitted to Íkala is reviewed several times in the publication process: when initially received, during peer review, and during copy editing and layout.
 To ensure that your manuscript passes the first review, consider the following: